mrlonis/maven-spotless-hooks/README.md

 ### Automatically Update Submodule With Maven

-Submodules are not cloned by default so you should add a step to your `setup` script in the project to initialize it if it wasn't cloned already.
-This `setup` script should work for most projects:
+Submodules are not cloned by default so we need to add a plugin to our MAven root `pom.xml` to clone the submodule.
+The following is the recommended configuration:

 ```xml
 <project>